 Platform · Migration

-Customer identity, subscription lifecycle, access rules, app-store receipts, payment relationships, and storefront rules usually live across disconnected systems.
-Azotte consolidates those daily subscription work into one subscription model without forcing a full commercial rebuild.
+Customer identity, lifecycle state, access rules, payment relationships, app-store receipts, campaign logic, and storefront rules often live in separate systems.
+Azotte helps bring that fragmented subscription context into one governed model without forcing a risky all-at-once rebuild.

 Migration-ready paths

-• Ready-to-use migration paths for selected subscription, billing, app-store, and commerce platforms.
+• Ready-to-use migration paths for selected billing, app-store, commerce, and subscription providers.

-• Custom migration support through bulk imports, REST APIs, JSON-RPC management, and legacy ID mapping.
+• Custom migration support using bulk imports, REST APIs, JSON-RPC management, and legacy ID mapping.

 • Controlled cutover by region, storefront, brand, provider, customer segment, or lifecycle state.

-Migration is not only customer import.
-Azotte helps preserve the subscription context around subscription state, access, payments, storefronts, and historical decisions.
+Migration is more than importing customers.
+Azotte helps preserve the operational context around subscription state, access, payments, storefronts, campaigns, and historical decisions.

 Customers Subscriptions Renewal schedules Grace periods Access rights Payment references Multi-card relationships Storefront mappings Campaign relationships Lifecycle history External IDs Legacy provider mappings